NazimFilzer/WhiteBoard-Collab-SHN/README.md

 1. [Jozef Antony Neelamkavil ](https://github.com/jzf21/)

 ## Project Description
-A Collabration Web-App using Express, React and Socket.io where Mutiple People can Join a Private room and Chat, Add Images and Draw Among themselves
+A Collabration Web-App using Express, React and Socket.io where Multiple People can Join a Private room and Chat, Add Images and Draw Among themselves

 ## 🔧 Project Demo: